LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 - The uploaded file can’t be over 5 MB.
 - File upload is an asynchronous process, so the bot's conversation with the consumer will continue while the upload is in progress.
 The consumer will only be advised of success or failure, respectively, once the process is completed or has failed.
+- The File Upload interaction can't be tested using the Preview window.

 #### Customization points